Skip to main content

 Fitter Machinist Salary

-A qualified fitter in Australia in 2026 can expect to earn between $80,000 and $95,000 per year, with higher salaries possible depending on the industry and location.
+In 2026, qualified fitter machinists in Australia typically earn between $80,000 and $95,000 per year, with higher salaries available in mining, heavy manufacturing and precision engineering industries.
 (Seek)

-As a Fitter Machinist Apprentice, you'll generally be paid under the Manufacturing and Associated Industries and Occupations Award or an EBA provided by your employer.
-Award wages rise as you move through each stage of your apprenticeship.
-The amount you earn each week depends on whether you've completed Year 12, whether you're an adult apprentice, employer or host benefits, and any government support you're eligible for.
+As a fitter machinist apprentice, you'll generally be paid under the Manufacturing and Associated Industries and Occupations Award or an EBA provided by your employer.
+Apprentice wages increase as you progress through the different stages of your training.

-Indicative weekly Award wages for a fitter machinist apprentice as at 1 July 2025, ranging from stage 1 (lowest) to stage 4 (highest):
+Indicative weekly Award wages for a fitter machinist apprentice as at 1 July 2026, ranging from stage 1 (year 1) to stage 4 (year 4):

-Some host employers may pay above Award wages or under an Enterprise Bargaining Agreement (EBA).
+Some employers pay above Award wages or under Enterprise Bargaining Agreements (EBAs), particularly in industries such as mining and resources.

 Skills and Requirements